How to Follow Up on Quotes That Haven't Been Accepted

 Jobnix shows you all your pending quotes in one place, so you can see at a glance who needs a follow-up.

 Following up is just one piece of the puzzle.
 To avoid losing jobs before they even reach the quote stage, read about the 5 quoting mistakes that are costing tradesmen work.
-And if you want to grow beyond quotes alone, our guide to getting more customers as a tradesman covers 11 proven strategies.
+For approval wording, deposits and scope changes, use quote and estimate terms and deposit wording for trade quotes.